fridayshoes/achoo-hayfever-client-react/README.md

 # ACHOO!-hayfever-app (REACT-FRONT-END)

-Welcome Achoo!! - It's the bees sneeze!
+Welcome to Achoo!! - It's the bees sneeze!

 A location based app that notifies you with an SMS when pollen count levels reach dangerously sneezey levels in your area.